 =Please watch our social media for occasional tour dates that will be offered.=

 =We cannot card fine wools at this time, fibers 27 micron and up are acceptable.
 Shetland, Corriedale, CVM, and Targhee wools have been processed successfully, however there are fine micron flocks within these breeds

 =We recommend sending fine micron wools to Morro Fleece Works to turn into roving which we will gladly spin into yarn for you.
 MFW does not spin yarn so it has been a benefit to both of us to recommend each other's mills.

 =Comments on staple length: Navajo Churro in a 8" staple length has been successfully processed, however Wensleydale cross in a 6" staple was not successful.
 Maximum staple length accepted varies depending on wool type.
 Send me an email to discuss what you have.

 =Customer's incoming wool is their outgoing product.
 The quality of the yarn is directly related to the quality of the fiber provided.The best quality yarn is made from fleece which is: clean with very little veg. matter, at least 3" in staple length, free of short belly wool and second cuts.

-Specifically Romney cross does great on my machinery: Romney x Suffolk, Finn, Cheviot, Dorset any of these crosses are great.
+Specifically Romney cross does great on my machinery: Romney x Corriedale, Suffolk, Finn, Cheviot, any of these crosses are great.

 =We reserve the right to refuse incoming fiber that does not meet quality standards.

-=After 30 days, any unpaid completed orders will become the property of Valley Oak Wool & Fiber Mill.
+=After 30 days, any unpaid completed orders are subject to late fees or will become the property of Valley Oak Wool & Fiber Mill.

 =Fiber that we cannot process will be shipped back at the customer's expense or discarded.